jeliason/mgpp_TME/README.md

 ## Citation

-Please cite the manuscript if you use this code or data:
+Please cite [our paper](https://doi.org/10.51387/24-NEJSDS66) if you use this code or data:

 ```bibtex
 @article{eliason2024,